The Copenhagen Daycare Project

 How it works in practice

-The CIP training itself takes place over 4 training sessions, where 1-2 daycare providers together with a CIP trainer focus on the 6 skills.
+The CIP training itself takes place over 4 or 6 training sessions, where 1-2 daycare providers together with a CIP trainer focus on the 6 skills.
 In CIP training, we use a video feedback method.
-This means that the daycare providers, together with the CIP trainer, looks at video recordings of their interactions with the children in the daycare center.
+This means that the daycare providers, together with the CIP trainer, looks at video recordings of their interactions with the children in the daycare centre.
 The video recordings consist of four different situations: lunch/snack, free play, diapering, and a transition between group activities.
 In the training, the daycare providers and the CIP trainer have a dialogue and reflection about the daycare providers practice shown in the video recordings with focus on the six interaction skills.

 You can read more about CIP here.

 In Denmark, more than 90% of all 0-3-year-old children attend professional daycare, so daycare providers play an important role in supporting the children's socio-emotional development.
 Therefore, the way in which the children are able to seek and get comfort from their daycare providers is important for their development.
 Some children may not yet know quite how to express their difficult feelings, and they may show anger or withdraw instead of asking for help or comfort.
 This may put them in risk of less positive or comforting interactions with their caregivers in daycare.
-The aim of SERS is to help the daycare providers to identify the children whose strategies in relation to looking for help, comfort and care is not optimal so that the daycare providers can offer these children the (extra) socio-emotional support that they need.
+The aim of the observational method is to help the daycare providers to identify the children whose strategies in relation to looking for help, comfort and care is not optimal so that the daycare providers can offer these children the (extra) socio-emotional support that they need.

 Based on the CIP video recordings, made in the first part of the research project, we will observe the children's behavior in relation to their daycare providers during their daily activities.
 We are interested in the many different ways in which children express their emotions through their behavior, as well as how and when children approach an adult.